Slack-Partner-Engineering/ServiceNow-Functions/README.md

 # 🤖 ServiceNew Functions 🤖

 This project aims to speed up the time to understand & implement functions with the [beta Slack platform](https://api.slack.com/future/quickstart).
+It uses the beta platform to perform CRUD operations (Create, Read, Update, Delete) within Slack.

 # Steps
 1. [Clone the repo](#step-1-clone-the-repo)